 The ubiquity of new technologies in our social environments, signals substantial changes in our sociotechnical systems.
 Sociotechnical systems (STS) theory examines how human and technology agents interact with each other and with societal and organisational structures.
 The field was initially developed in response to social upheavals caused by the mechanisation of coal extraction and was initially developed by members of the Tavistock Institute.
 As we pass into 4IR with its signature fusion of cyber-physical systems, there has been a renewed interest in the field of STS as a way to navigate the enormous changes we are facing.

-Sociotechnical (STS) systems thinking has evolved over the years from organisational design where a new technology is to be implemented, to using STS in IT development of technologies (Davis et. al, 2014).
-More recently STS thinking has been applied to ethics of AI, an excellent example of that being Selbst et. al’s work on Fairness and Abstraction in Sociotechnical Systems (2019).
+Sociotechnical (STS) systems thinking has evolved over the years from society and technology studies and organisational design.
+The original aim was to understand the impact of a new technology implemented into a social system; often STS was used in IT development (Davis et. al, 2014).
+More recently STS thinking has been applied to AI ethics, an excellent example of that being Selbst et. al’s work on Fairness and Abstraction in Sociotechnical Systems (2019).
 Recent work discusses how STS thinking must adapt to AI technologies; “What sets AI apart from traditional technologies is its capacity to autonomously interact with its environment and to adapt itself on the basis of such interactions” (Van de Poel, 2020).
 Using STS approaches to understanding the ethics of AI enables us to map the relationships between agents (human and non-human) in a system and delve into how the agentic enactment of each drives change in the social, technical systems we live in.

 Why focus on doctoral education?